Conservative Random Walk: Introduction

 \section{Introduction}

-We are going to study a nonclassical random walk.
+We are going to study a non-classical random walk.
 This kind of process has been studied in one-dimension in~\cite{EVW2020}, and we now define and study the higher dimensional analogs.
 To avoid ambiguity, in this paper, by geometric distribution we will mean the probability distribution of the number of Bernoulli trials (and not failures) needed to get one success, i.e., the random variable with support on $\{1,2,\dots\}$.
-It will be denoted by $\mathsf{Geom}(p).$ Finally, by {\it symmetrized geometric distribution} with parameter $p\in(0,1)$ (or $\mathsf{Sgeom}(p)$) we will mean $\{p_m\}$ with
+It will be denoted by $\mathsf{Geom}(p).$ Finally, by {\it symmetrized geometric distribution} with parameter $p\in(0,1)$ (or $\mathsf{Sgeom}(p)$) we will mean the distribution of a random variable $X$ such that

+This latter distribution will play an important role during the investigation of the two dimensional homogeneous case; see Section~\ref{SecHom}.